jorgegomzar/dhcp_message_exporter/README.md

 You can change the port the exporter uses by defining this env variable `DHCP_MESSAGE_EXPORTER_PORT`.
 By default the exporter will try to listen port `8000`.

+You might need to set your network interface in promiscuous mode to be able to properly use the `dhcp_offer_per_server_count` metric as an alarm for Rogue DHCP servers.

 ## Usage

 ```